Skip to main content

 The 18-month ecological monitoring of the Green Island reef rehabilitation site was undertaken on 14-15 June 2022.
 The Reef Authority joined Queensland Parks and Wildlife Service colleagues and project partners Mars Sustainable Solutions, Quicksilver Cruises, and Experience Co. in two days of diving on not-so-settled seas.

-Data collected included coral cover and health, presence/absence of other benthic organisms (including Crown of thorns starfish), and fish biomass/diversity across three monitored plots (25m x 15m).
+Data collected included coral cover and health, presence/absence of other benthic organisms (including COTS), and fish biomass/diversity across three monitored plots (25m x 15m).

 • While this data is yet to be analysed, it was visually obvious that the site continues to improve.
 Some of the installed reef-star structures are now hard to see under a thick growth of coral.